Information for Mentors

 The structure and matching process⇧ This program is facilitated by University staff who will support you and your mentee throughout the program.

-- Participants meet at least 3 times over the course of the semester
+- Participants should meet at least 3 times

 - The frequency of meetings is negotiated between mentor and mentee in the initial meeting